QTIM-Lab/PAVE-Pathology/README.md

 -  `patch_navyblue.sh` for the `navyblue` dataset.
 -  `patch_pv3.sh` for the `pv3` dataset.

-These scripts loop through all lettered subdirectories and submit a feature extraction job for each.
+These scripts loop through all lettered subdirectories and submit a feature extraction job using `patch_template.sh` for each.

 **Results:**